-The regional spatial filtering approach, referred to as

-‘‘stacking’’ in this paper, calculates a common mode bias in

-the detrended and demeaned residual position time series,

-component by component.
-As presented by Nikolaidis

-[2002], the weighted CME from a set of s representative

-stations is computed for days i = 1, . . ., m by

-eðtiÞ ¼

-XS

-k¼1

-nk ðtiÞ=s2

-i;k

-_ _

-XS

-k¼1

-1=s2

-i;k

-_ _ ð1Þ

-where nk(ti) is the residual value of the kth station at epoch i

-and si,k is its standard error.
-For each station component, the

-filtered position x(t) is derived simply by subtracting the

-common mode value from the observed component value

-x0(t),

-xðtÞ ¼ x0 ðtÞ _ eðtÞ ð2Þ

-This approach works well for regional networks such as

-SCIGN but has certain limitations when extended over

-larger regions such as North American plate [Ma´rquez-Azu´a

-and Demets, 2003], since the assumption of spatial uniformity

-breaks down and the common mode bias becomes progressively

-smaller.

 Principal Component Analysis (PCA) is used to perform spatio-temporal regional filtering to remove a common mode error (CME) as described in Dong et al. (2006).
 Currently, PCA is only performed on the western North America stations.
 We are also considering a focused filter on other regional sub-networks.
 The PCA analysis generates both the major principal component time series, as well as the spatial responses of each station for the major principal components.
 The advantage of the PCA method compared to the traditional removal of the CME calculated using a stacking method (Wdowinski et al. 1997) is the elimination of the implicit assumption of uniform CME across the network.
 Furthermore, PCA identifies the modes of 3D motion common to all sites and allows for spatial weighting of the CME.
 After the CME estimates are subtracted, the same time series estimation described in the previous section is repeated.

 It is important to note that the effect of PCA is to reduce the noise (rms) of the displacement time series so that signals of interest are more recognizable.
 Since the CME estimates are applied to all regional stations (currently the western North America stations).
 It does not eliminate the signals of interest, e.g., postseismic deformation.
 In addition, a subset of stations may be excluded from the PCA analysis because of the presence of unmodeled effects (e.g., magmatic motion at Long Valley caldera).
 However, the common modes can be eliminated for those stations, as well.